 Session 3: Implications of Digital Finance

 New technologies are reshaping digital finance – and with it, international trade.
 Central banks are exploring how best to take advantage of the new forms of central bank money – central bank digital currencies (CBDC) – and curb the associated risks.
 While the main reasons for launching a CBDC in China and Australia may differ, it is conceivable an eCNY or eAUD will be used across borders, which could generate both risks and opportunities in both countries.
 Another transformative technological innovation is the tokenisation of real-world assets, which changes how assets are digitally represented, in such a way that the transactional structure and flows within the financial system as a whole will change fundamentally.
 Understanding the mechanics of such tokenisation and the underlying technological and legal risks is crucial for unlocking its significant potential for cross-border trade.
-Our speakers will share their cutting-edge expertise with these crucial innovations that are changing the future of trade and finance.
+Our speakers shared their cutting-edge expertise with these crucial innovations that were changing the future of trade and finance.

 Speakers